ballerina-platform/ballerina-lang/README.md

 # The Ballerina Programming Language

-Ballerina is an open source programming language and platform for cloud-era application programmers to easily write software that just works.
+Ballerina is an open-source programming language and platform for cloud-era application programmers to easily write software that just works.

 #### Providing and consuming services
 It has inherently concurrent first-class language constructs for providing and consuming services.